planetlabs/devrel-examples/Planet for Experience Builder Demo Widget/readme.md

 Consider the following as options to improve the security of this workflow

 - Configure allowed origins for the OAuth credentials in the Sentinel Hub dashboard and use a dedicated Sentinel Hub account for the end application.
-- Use with an application that is secured to your organizations intranet and/or includes a user authentication step.
+- Use with an application that is secured to your organizations' intranet and/or includes a user authentication step.
--  Deploy a secured back-end service/API wrapper or a reverse proxy to sit inbetween your application and Sentinel Hub APIs to remove the possibily of leaking credentials.
+-  Deploy a secured back-end service/API wrapper or a reverse proxy to sit in between your application and Sentinel Hub APIs to remove the possibility of leaking credentials.

 ## Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
 You can also [reach out directly to Planet](https://www.planet.com/contact/) or your Customer Success Manager.